Systems for Post-Moore Architectures

 We plan to have 4-8 presentations of accepted papers, and 3 keynote speakers with world-established expertise in the field of interest for the workshop.
 The workshop will conclude with a panel discussion.

 Authors are invited to submit original work that exposes a new problem, advocates a specific solution, or reports on actual experience.
 In addition, this year we are also considering already published papers for those who wishes to expose their work to a new audience.
-The submissions are of three types: short papers (5 pages) or position papers (1-2 pages), and extended abstract (1 page) for already published papers.
+The submissions are of three types: short papers (5 pages) or position papers (1-2 pages - can be extended after acceptance) , and extended abstract (1 page) for already published papers.
 The page count does not include references.
 Papers should be submitted using the standard two-column ACM SIG proceedings or SIG alternate template.

 Paper submission is single-blind.